Skip to main content

 The conversation shifted toward a more nuanced understanding, recognizing that a sizable financial reward can feel functionally identical to a penalty for non-participation.
 This is where the endocrine system’s response becomes a critical piece of evidence.
 The body’s stress response, governed by the HPA axis, does not distinguish between the promise of a gain and the threat of a loss.

-A high-stakes incentive can trigger the same release of cortisol and adrenaline as a direct financial penalty, creating a state of for individuals who are hesitant to share their private health data.
+A high-stakes incentive can trigger the same release of cortisol and adrenaline as a direct financial penalty, creating a state of chronic stress for individuals who are hesitant to share their private health data.
 This physiological state can disrupt metabolic function, impair immune response, and interfere with hormonal balance, undermining the very “wellness” the program purports to promote.

 HIPAA and ADA a Tale of Two Frameworks